0xr3ngar/cherri/README.md

 ✅ **Automatic conflict resolution** - Automatically opens your configured merge tool for conflicts \
 ✅ **Automatic commit resolution** - Handles rebased and squashed commits by finding matching messages \
 ✅ **Interactive conflict resolution** - Guides you through fixing conflicts when merge tool isn't configured \
+✅ **Fail-fast on conflicts** - Option to exit immediately on conflicts for automated environments \
 ✅ **Duplicate detection** - Skips commits that are already in the target branch \
 ✅ **Progress tracking** - Shows real-time progress with spinners and status updates \
 ✅ **Safe operation** - Validates repository and branch before making changes \